Anne Örtegren

 You need to bring funding for biomedical ME/CFS research up so it’s on par with comparable diseases (as an example, in the US that would mean $188 million per year).

 You need to make sure there are dedicated hospital care units for ME/CFS inpatients in every city around the world.
-You need to establish specialist biomedical care available to all ME/CFS patients; it should be as natural as RA patients having access to a rheumatologist or cancer patients to an oncologist.”
+You need to establish specialist biomedical care available to all ME/CFS patients; it should be as natural as RA patients having access to a rheumatologist or cancer patients to an oncologist. ”Covid allowed many of these to occur in an amazingly short period of time - for covid.

 For ME little has changed, even in Anne's homeland of Sweden, despite continuing efforts by European ME Alliance Sweden (RME Sverige).